O-rings and rubber seals

 This installation is both

-Pressure, temperature and media guide your choice of sealing material
+Pressure, temperature and media control your choice of sealing material

-Pressure, temperature and the nature of the medium are the most important factors when deciding which rubber type the O-ring should be made of?
+Pressure, temperature and the nature of the medium are the most important factors when deciding which type of rubber O-ring to use?

 The most common rubber types for O-rings are: